arviz-devs/arviz/GOVERNANCE.md

 ### Conflict of interest

-It is expected that and Council Members will be employed at a wide range of companies, universities and non-profit organizations.
+It is expected that Council Members will be employed at a wide range of companies, universities and non-profit organizations.
 Because of this, it is possible that Members will have conflict of interests.
 Such conflict of interests include, but are not limited to: